spdk/spdk/doc/iscsi.md

 wait for all the commands which have already been submitted to block device to return back; after all the commands return back, the LUN will be deleted.

+## Known bugs and limitations {#iscsi_hotplug_bugs}

+For write command, if you want to test hotplug with write command which will cause r2t, for example 1M size IO, it will crash the iscsi tgt.
+For read command, if you want to test hotplug with large read IO, for example 1M size IO, it will probably crash the iscsi tgt.

 @sa spdk_nvme_probe